ajosedev/knowledge/notes/20221128012645-generic-components-reuse.md

 # Allowing for re-use through good component design

 Monolithic components that do everything have many problems.
-For that reason and more, it's often better to create more generic components that do a single thing well.
+For that reason and more, it's often better to create more generic components (or 'versatile') that do a single thing well.
 Think of a bottom-up approach, rather than top-down.

 The main problem with these components is that they're hard to re-use.
 Often a team needs the component with a slight variation.
 When a component is responsible for handling everything, it's difficult to add this extra variation.
 Either the component grows and become more monolithic, or the component needs to be duplicated with a separate version.
 Both options are suboptimal.